Camp in a national park without venturing too far from Adelaide. Here’s everything you need to know.

 Use the Avenza PDF Map app to download interactive park maps.
 These maps can be used without internet connection and will track your current location in the park so you won’t get lost.

 Fire restrictions apply at all national parks.
 At Onkaparinga, gas fires are permitted throughout the year, other than on days of total fire ban.
-Wood fires and solid fuel fires are only permitted outside of the fire ban season in designated campfire pits.
-Next year, you can have a campfire from 1 May to 31 October 2018, unless there’s a total fire ban day in that period of time.
+Wood fires and solid fuel fires are only permitted outside of the fire danger season in designated campfire pits.
 Always check the SA Country Fire Service website to keep up-to-date about fire bans.

 Also note, you must bring your own firewood if you plan to have a wood fire, as the collection of firewood within national parks is prohibited.

 All the campsites are accessible by 2WD, with several of the larger sites also accessible to camper trailers and caravans.

 No dogs allowed

 Leave your pooch at home – Onkaparinga River National Park is a dog-free zone.